Artist Tutors

 VenueTech - COMMOTION audio/stage manager

 JR is the founder of VenueTech, who spearhead the technical operations of Nelson’s Theatre Royal and Centre Of Musical Arts.
 He has over 12-years experience in the live events industry during which he’s worked with many leading artists from NZ and abroad.
+JR leads the tech team for the Nelson Arts Festival.
 His core passion is live sound engineering for concerts, where he seeks to create a professional and positive environment that supports artists to perform at their best.